 What Revenue Actually Wants You to Keep

-- Sales invoices you send out to customers
+- Sales invoices you send out

 - Purchase invoices and receipts for all business expenses